 Indoor gardening offers some amazing opportunities when it comes to growing exotic, expensive and flavorful herbs and spices.
 We can create a tropical oasis where spices such as ginger, lemongrass, lime leaf, turmeric, chillies, curry leaf and even vanilla can thrive while delicate saffron is harvested from flowering corms and dried for year-round use.
 There are many exciting species of spices to experiment with.
 Some of the lesser-known herbs such as epazote, used in Mexican cuisine, and Japanese perilla, also known as the sushi herb, produce well in hydroponic systems and add that extra special exotic touch to many dishes.

-Systems for Spices
+Best Hydroponic Systems for Growing Spices

 Hydroponic systems for exotic herbs and spices don't need to be complicated and fall into two main categories.
 For longer-term plants and those that produce rhizomes such as ginger, galangal, turmeric and kaffir lime, use deep media beds or shallow, free-draining beds for saffron corms.
 For shorter-lived, smaller plants such as perilla, epazote and many other herbs and spices such as dwarf chillies, use other systems ranging from nutrient film technique and pond or raft system to drip, ebb and flow or aeroponics.